bortok/ixia-c-one/readme.md

     sudo ./containerlab deploy --topo ixia-c-one-ceos.clab.yaml
     ```

-    > If this step fails, most probably you do not have a docker image for ceos.
+    > If this step fails, most probably you do not have the ceos docker image.
     > Please obtain the image from https://www.arista.com/en/support/software-download and re-tag it as specified in .yaml.

 - Run Tests